 Shoe me the Way.
 Mobile navigation via tactile feedback right in the user's shoe.

 Exploring Interactive Theatre.
 Using interactive technologies on the stage - developed a 20 minute theatre piece.

 Social Virtual Reality.
 3D telepresence

-Courses from Computer Science and Media that have not already been calculated into the master’s programme may also be included.
+Courses from Computer Science for Digital Media that have not already been calculated into the master’s programme may also be included.
 Furthermore, graded language courses worth a maximum of 6 credit points may be brought into the Electives module.

 The electives module (along with projects and theses) enables students to create their personal profile and specialisation.
 So far, some of our current students have done a 3d project in Product Design, while others have decided to deepen their technological expertise in Computer Science courses.
 Many students take part in various Media Arts and Design or Arts/Design courses (Fachmodule) that mix creative work with lab-based practical skill acquisition.
 For German-speaking students there is also the option to attend courses in neighbouring Jena or Erfurt Universities (on request).

 - Current research topics: The specialist knowledge taught in our courses is based on our ongoing academic research and provides solid theoretical foundations, complemented by current issues and research results.
 Students are regularly involved in research and development projects during their research projects, theses and as student assistants.

 - Skills from project-based studies: The scientifically-oriented projects require a high degree of independent acquisition of scientific knowledge and provide career-relevant key qualifications.
 They further provide opportunities for students to propose, implement and defend their first independent research initiatives.

 - Scientific Literature: Access to scientific literature (online / on-site) for students is good and the selection available in the library is continually updated by our academic staff.